opencog/atomspace/opencog/atoms/README.md

  * `flow` -- Atoms that move (get/set) Values from/to Atoms.

- * `pattern` -- Atoms involved with pattern matching: `BindLink`, `GetLink`, `DualLink`, `SatisfactionLink`, `SatisfactionSetLink`.
+ * `pattern` -- Atoms involved with searching for pattern: `QueryLink`, `MeetLink`, `DualLink`, `SatisfactionLink`, `SatisfactionSetLink`.
-   These are al quite complicated, and cache various pre-compiled parts of the pattern.
+   These are all quite complicated, and cache various pre-compiled parts of the pattern.

+ * `container` -- Simpilar to the pattern queries, but these look "upwards" instead of "downwards".
+Thus, `JoinLink` is here (contrasted to `MeetLink` above)

+ * `execution` -- miscellaneous executable/evaluatable atoms.
+Much of
+   the code here should probably migrate to per-atom-type C++ classes.

- * `execution` -- "black-box" executable/evaluatable links, e.g.
+ * `grounded` -- "black-box" executable/evaluatable nodes, that is,
-   `ExecutionOutputLink`, `EvaluationLink`, `GroundedPredicateNode`,
+   `GroundedPredicateNode` and `GroundedSchemaNode`.
+These interact
-   etc.  These interact with the scheme, python and haskell evaluators.
+    with the scheme, python and haskell evaluators.

  * `reduct` -- inspired by comboreduct, these are "clearbox" links:
    `PlusLink`, `TimesLink`, etc. They not only represent arithmetic